mt0ndi/labor-law-compliance/README.md

 Tableau: Heatmap, Bar Chart, dashboard design. <br>

 ## Findings and Recommendations
+In the first iteration of this project, we only used one pay period's worth of data.
+The dataset has been artificially expanded to include a full 6 months.

 ### Over the two-week pay period (Jan 1–15):
 - 21.4% of employees (72 individuals) missed a legally required break, totaling 144 violations.
 These findings suggest systemic scheduling or time reporting issues that could expose the company to labor law risks (e.g., fines or lawsuits).
 - By employee_zone, SD North Coastal had the highest violation rate (44.4%), despite having significantly fewer staff than SD South (18.2%).
-Five regions showed above-average violation rates:
+- Five regions showed above-average violation rates:
  - IE Temecula
  - LA
  - OC Capistrano
  - SD North Coastal
  -SD North Inland
-These zones may warrant targeted audits or training, though further analysis across multiple pay periods is recommended to confirm persistent trends.
+These zones may warrant targeted audits or training, though further analysis across multiple pay periods is recommended to confirm persistent trends.\
-### Time Reporting Accuracy
 - 76% of the workforce (256 employees) rendered more than half of their appointments exactly as scheduled — rather than clocking in minute-for-minute.
 While this may look compliant on paper, it can mask the actual time worked and expose the company to labor law risks.
 - On average, 83.8% of employees per zone showed high levels of noncompliance with minute-for-minute accuracy.
 Notably, the Inland and LA regions had 100% of employees rendering time exactly as scheduled.
 - This suggests a cultural or operational habit of recording expected time rather than actual time worked.
 - Accurate, minute-for-minute timekeeping is essential for labor law compliance and fair compensation.

+### Overall

 ## Next Steps
 1. Repeat process across multiple pay periods.